microsoft/vscode-docs/blogs/2023/07/20/mangling-vscode.md

 - In a few places in our code, subclasses made inherited protected properties public.
 While many of these were mistakes, we also added code to disable mangling in these cases.

 After adding code for these cases, we soon had working builds.
-By mangling private properties, the size of VS Code's main `workbench.js` script went from 12.3MB to 10.6MB, a close to 14% reduction.
+By mangling private properties, the size of VS Code's main `workbench.js` script went from 12.3 MB to 10.6 MB, a close to 14% reduction.
 This also brought a 5% speed up in code loading because less source text has to be scanned.
 Not bad at all given that, besides a few very minor fixes to unsafe patterns in our sources, these savings were basically free.

 ## Learnings and further work